General

 exceeds R500,000 over the next twelve month period, then the SDL of 1%

 takes effect.
-If a firm is SDL exempt, but has made a payment for these
+If a firm is SDL exempt, but has made a payment for

 In November of 2005 SARS issued a notice informing newly exempt